leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/42.png)

-## Section 5: Write the SQL Stored Procedure for the CustomerOrderHistory Spreadsheet
+## Section 6: Writing the SQL Stored Procedure for the CustomerOrderHistory Spreadsheet

 <!-- Add steps showing how to navigate SSMS to copy paste the code -->

-**Step 1:** COpy-paste the stored procedure code provided into your favorite SQL editor..
+**Step 1:** Copy-paste the stored procedure code provided into your favorite SQL editor..

 Using a SQL editor like [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/sql-server-management-studio-ssms?view=sql-server-2017), copy and paste in the following code: